agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

 .. image:: _static/images/nginx-t.png

-Now we have to mention the static files of our app in the :code:`settings.py`   file .
+Now we have to mention the static files directory of our app in :code:`settings.py`   file .
 So add this line in `settings.py`

 .. code-block:: python